bagisto/bagisto-package-generator/README.md

 #### 5. Create a new datagrid class

-This command will create data grid class in '**src/Datagrids**' directory.
+This command will create a new data grid class in '**src/Datagrids**' directory.

 ~~~php
 php artisan package:make-datagrid TestDataGrid ACME/TestPackage